Drone Surveying and

 How accurate is a drone survey?

-We have conducted numerous aerial photogrammetric surveys, spending hundreds of hours in the field, at the computer, and collaborating with experts to deliver survey-grade results through our workflows.
+We have conducted countless land surveys using drones, spending thousands of hours in the field and at our computer stations, and collaborating with experts to deliver survey-grade results through our workflows.

-We work with engineers and surveyors, and have in-house surveyors who verify the work we complete.
+We work with civil engineers and surveyors, and have in-house surveyors who verify the work we complete.
+We capture and process the highest quality geospatial data in Ireland.

-We achieve approximately 5 cm accuracy in X, Y, and Z coordinates.
+We achieve approximately 5 cm accuracy in X, Y, and Z coordinates using Photogrammetry.

 Why choose Drone Services Ireland?